rfprod/n2nmc/README.md

 http://localhost:8080/
 ```

-SPAMT is up and running.
+N2NMC is up and running.

 ### Testing